The immune system and cancer

 This page is about the immune system.
 It also tells you about the effects that cancer or treatments may have on the immune system.
 And how some treatments can boost the immune system to help fight cancer.
 There is information about

-The immune system protects the body against illness and infection caused by bacteria, viruses, fungi or parasites.
+The immune system protects the body against illness and infection that bacteria, viruses, fungi or parasites can cause.
 It is a collection of reactions and responses that the body makes to damaged cells or infection.
 So it is sometimes called the immune response.

-The immune system is important to cancer patients in many ways because:
+The immune system is important to people with cancer because:

 - cancer can weaken the immune system

-- cancer treatments may weaken the immune system
+- cancer treatments might weaken the immune system

 - the immune system may help to fight cancer